Vicachu42/Vicachu42/README.md

 I'm a Front End Developer with an interest in data analysis and visualization.
 I have a background in journalism, where my main speciality is how media content is produced and packaged to reach a larger audience.
 I also have a strong interest in data driven journalism, information security, and integrity.

-- 🌱 I’m currently learning React and TypeScript
+- 🌱 I’m currently learning Python
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/victoria-graf-3a4322131/?locale=en_US)
 - ⚡ Fun fact: I love to crochet and mostly make [amigurumi](https://www.lovecrafts.com/en-gb/c/article/a-guide-to-amigurumi).
 Here is my [current WIP](https://ravel.me/Vicachu/aft)